Potential investors need to understand the potential risks involved with buying property through promoters.

-A property spruiker typically sells a property investment system (eg. time-share, rent-to-buy) or is involved in marketing a specific property development.
+A property promoter or spruiker typically sells a property investment system or is involved in marketing a specific property development.
 Their activities generally include:

-If you are considering buying a rental property through some kind of promoter, conduct your own research and always obtain independent financial and legal advice.
+If you are considering buying a rental property through a promoter, conduct your own research and always obtain independent financial and legal advice.
 Be wary of:

 The property promotion and property investment advice industry is not currently regulated by either NSW Fair Trading or ASIC.
 Some protection exists under the Australian Consumer Law (ACL), which prohibits misleading or deceptive conduct, false or misleading representations and unconscionable conduct.